goethan/Udacity_Projects/Data_Analyst_Project_6_D3/Readme.md

 ## Second Try:

 I use bar chart to look at which industry has better performance compared to the SSE Composite index.
-I use the weigh the outperformance by each stock's market capitalization.
-I compare the blue chip and non blue chip firms.
+I weigh the extent of outperformance by each stock's market capitalization.

 **Features:**